WHMCS/developer-docs/themes/customising.md

 ## Custom Logo

-The Twenty-One and Six themes display either your company name or logo in the top-left corner of the Client Area.
+The Nexus, Twenty-One and Six themes display either your company name or logo in the top-left corner of the Client Area.
 If you supply a logo, the `$assetLogoPath` variable contains the relative path to the logo file.

 To set a custom logo, you can upload the logo in the **Setup Wizard** or at **Configuration > System Settings > General Settings** in the **General** tab.